 I share my personal tribute to this iconic artiste.

-a documentary produced by Mallika which has recreated many of Amma’s path breaking dances on important social issues.
+This edition will also carry other tributes as well as a documentary produced by Mallika which has recreated many of Amma’s path breaking dances on important social issues.
 With interviews and reflections by Mrinalini herself, this film is an essential part of dance history.

 Mrinalini was born in my hometown and her early years were shaped by the city’s bristling spirit of independent ferment.
 How the scene has changed since!
 She, along with Rukmini Devi, did so much to encourage young women in the 1940s and 1950s to learn this classical art form.
 However, for me it was Kumari Kamala Lakshman and Yamini Krishnamurthy who were the catalysts to spark my dance journey.

 When it was announced that Yamini Akka had been awarded the PADMA VIBHUSHAN by the Indian Government, Bharatanatyam dancers across the globe felt elated.
 If only a good documentary was made on Yamini in her prime.
 What fire!
 What passion!
 What energy!
 All that we speak about today- athleticism, speed and vigour was packaged into her dynamic frame!
 I recall my guru Adyar K Lakshman, her senior in Kalakshetra, conducting the daily mammoth rehearsal sessions.
 The arduous Khamas varnam ENTA NINNE would be rehearsed FIVE TIMES NON STOP until Lakshman Sir, the vocalist and mridangist almost fell into a swoon!
 Such was her stamina!